 Besides the engagement on the poll post, you also get ideas fresh content ideas from polls.
 After the above poll, you can share blog posts on how to stay true to your diet after a stressful day at work or tips on sticking to your diet when eating out.

 - Daily Theme Prompts: You can also provide daily theme prompts to members.
 Let’s take the example of the fitness group once more- you can create theme days like Mondays for healthy recipes, Tuesdays for exercise tips, Wednesdays for discussions on supplements and so on.

 - Organize Events: Many successful groups organize get-togethers for members residing in the vicinity.
 This not only fosters closer bonds among their community members but also provides a great opportunity for networking.

+d.
 Foster a Sense of Community

 Becoming a successful group admin is much like being a good leader, you have to be omnipresent, replying to comments, encouraging feedback on posts, answering queries, resolving doubts.
 As a group admin, you should maintain the balance between being polite and courteous to group members, while being firm about group rules.
 Review Member Posts on a regular basis and moderate comments whenever required.

 Identify the most active members of your group and think of ways in which you can employ their enthusiasm to generate engagement.
 Invite them to organize watch parties or live QnA sessions.